-DJI’s Osmo was an impressive piece of technology when it was first announced — bringing that silky, smooth drone like footage to the ground.
-Priced initially at $649, it was a huge cost-savings for people who wanted to ditch their $1000+ SteadiCams, but it was still too pricey for most hobby photographers to justify.
+DJI’s Osmo was an impressive piece of technology when it was first announced, bringing that silky, smooth drone like footage to the ground.
+Priced initially at $649, it was a huge cost-savings for people who wanted to ditch their $1000+ SteadiCams.
+Yet it was still too pricey for most hobby photographers to justify.

-For under $300, smartphone photographers can get the footage they are used to from a drone, but now with their smartphone camera.
+For under $300, smartphone photographers can get drone-like footage now with their smartphone camera.

-It’s easy to use — set-up is simply taking it out of your purse (it’s about 6 inches tall) and turning it on.
-It uses Bluetooth to connect with the phone, and relies on the DJI Go app (the same one you’re used to using on your Phantom or Inspire) to control the settings.
+It’s easy to use.
+Set-up means simply taking it out of your purse (it’s about 6 inches tall) and turning it on.
+It connects with the phone using Bluetooth.
+It relies on the DJI Go app (the same one you’re used to using on your Phantom or Inspire) to control the settings.

 There are 3 modes: panorama, long exposure, and time-lapse.
 It can shoot in traditional mode or selfie mode.
-And on newer phones, it also allows for ActiveTrack mode, so you can choose an object on your phone’s screen and the Osmo will follow it as you move around, rotating the gimbal to keep that object in the frame.
+And on newer phones, it also allows for ActiveTrack mode.
+That lets you choose an object on your phone’s screen and the Osmo will follow it as you move around, rotating the gimbal to keep that object in the frame.

 DJI’s Osmo Mobile not completely foolproof.
 Every time I tried to attempt a time-lapse video, as well as a few other non-timelapse video attempts, I got a message saying “save failed.”

-I’m honestly not sure why this happened, and didn’t do much to investigate other than ensure I had enough memory storage on my phone (which I did).
+I’m honestly not sure why this happened.
+I also didn’t do much to investigate other than ensure I had enough memory storage on my phone (which I did).
 I just shot it again, and it usually worked the second time.

-It wasn’t a huge deal, but I could see this being really frustrated if trying to shoot a moment you couldn’t repeat.
+It wasn’t a huge deal.
+But, I could see this being really frustrating if trying to shoot a moment you couldn’t repeat.